Levodopa + enzyme inhibitor (benserazide, carbidopa, entacapone)Classification: C!

-Drug products: Carbidopa And Levodopa, Carbidopa/Levodopa Fair-Med, Comtess®, Dazonay, Duodopa®, Entacapone Mylan, Entacapone Orion, Entacapone Teva, Flexilev, Lecigon, Levocar, Levodopa/Benserazid 2care4, Levodopa/Benserazid Ebb, Levodopa/Benserazid Orifarm, Levodopa/Benserazid ratiopharm, Levodopa/Carbidopa Accord, Levodopa/Carbidopa ratiopharm, Levodopa/Carbidopa/Entacapone Accord, Levodopa/Carbidopa/Entacapone Orion, Levodopa/Carbidopa/Entacapone Teva, Madopar, Madopar Depot, Madopar Quick, Madopar Quick mite, Madopark®, Madopark® Depot, Madopark® Quick, Madopark® Quick mite, Pentiro, Sastravi, Sinemet, Sinemet®, Sinemet® Depot, Sinemet® Depot Mite, Stalevo®
+Drug products: Carbidopa And Levodopa, Carbidopa/Levodopa Fair-Med, Comtess®, Dazonay, Duodopa®, Entacapone Mylan, Entacapone Orion, Entacapone Teva, Flexilev, Karbidopa/Levodopa Ebb, Lecigon, Levocar, Levodopa/Benserazid 2care4, Levodopa/Benserazid Ebb, Levodopa/Benserazid Orifarm, Levodopa/Benserazid ratiopharm, Levodopa/Benserazide Orifarm, Levodopa/Carbidopa Accord, Levodopa/Carbidopa ratiopharm, Levodopa/Carbidopa/Entacapone Accord, Levodopa/Carbidopa/Entacapone Orion, Levodopa/Carbidopa/Entacapone Rivopharm, Lodosyn, Madopar, Madopar Depot, Madopar Quick, Madopar Quick mite, Madopark, Madopark Depot, Madopark®, Madopark® Depot, Madopark® Quick, Madopark® Quick mite, Pentiro, Sastravi, Sinemet, Sinemet®, Sinemet® Depot, Sinemet® Depot Mite, Stalevo®

 Several studies have shown that women have a higher levodopa AUC than men when receiving a standard dose of 250 mg levodopa corrected as mg/kg body weight, leading to a higher bioavailability of levodopa.
-This may be explained by the generally lower body weight of women [1,2,3].
-Another study (67 men, 40 women) observed a greater levodopa bioavailability in women, but it was not accounted for differences in body weight.
-In this study, patients received a standard oral fasting dose of levodopa plus benserazide (100/25 mg).
-Levodopa AUC was higher in women than in men, while clearance was reduced in women.
-Levodopa Cmax, tmax and elimination half-life did not differ between men and women .
+This may be explained by the generally lower body weight of women [2-4].
+Contrary to these findings, other studies have shown greater bioavailability in women even after adjustment for body weight [5-7].
+In these studies, patients received an oral dose of 100 mg levodopa plus 25 mg benserazide or 10 mg carbidopa.
+Also, levodopa AUC adjusted for body weight were higher in women [5-7].

 No studies with a clinically relevant sex analysis regarding effects of levodopa + enzyme inhibitors have been found.